 The emerging requirement for relationship managers to operate on any relationship strongly implies a standardized method of representing relationships.
 Even before considering the problem of machine readable relationships, the Working Group quickly saw the need for more efficient representation of relationships; it found that describing relationships in full English sentences became cumbersome quickly.

 Although the Working Group did not pursue potential representation formats in depth there was some discuss of enlisting set-builder notation.
-While the Group members were not necessarily keen revisit their days in discrete mathematics class, they did acknowledge that set-builder notation might make it easier to talk about relationships.
+While the Group members were not necessarily keen to revisit their days in discrete mathematics class, they did acknowledge that set-builder notation might make it easier to talk about relationships.
 But something else is needed for computer-readable relationship representations.
 This is an open area of study and this report’s editor suggests that such a format should lend itself well to both the RESTful web and graph databases.

 Conclusions

+Given the relevance of the work and the fertile ground for further effort, in order to best progress our findings collaboration across the other Kantara work must take place next.
+For example personal information with consent policy enforced by a relationship managed and controlled by the user for people and things spans multiple if not all of current Kantara efforts.
+Given this we conclude as a working group to take the effort in further exploring the relationship language across Kantara efforts.
+And as working group bring this to the Leadership Council to decide next steps.

 References